Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Introduction

 This work is structured as follows.
 Section~\ref{sec:methods} describes the employed methodology, starting with the description of the experimental automated aging and imaging setup, continuing with the end-to-end dataset construction, from region of interest (ROI)-based pre-processing to $R_{\text{PCE}}$ label generation, and ending with the introduction of the cross-validated (CV) training protocol and device-level held-out testing.
-Section~\ref{sec:results} reports quantitative and qualitative results for multimodal image-based $R_{\text{PCE}}$ prediction, including the comparison to an intensity-only baseline, and the modality-ablation study.
+Section~\ref{sec:results} reports quantitative and qualitative results for multimodal image-based $R_{\text{PCE}}$ prediction, including the comparison to a spatially homogenized control baseline, and the modality-ablation study.
 Finally, Section~\ref{sec:conclusions} summarizes the main findings, discusses limitations, and outlines directions toward full-lifecycle and deployment-oriented monitoring.